EU Blue Card Munich

 3. and possibly the permission to practice the profession.

-USA, Japan, United Kingdom of Great Britain and Northern Ireland, Canada, Australia, South Korea, Israel and New Zealand.
-You only need one step.
+Citizens of the following countries do not require an entry visa to apply for the EU Blue Card directly at the Foreigners' Registration Office in Munich: USA, Japan, United Kingdom of Great Britain and Northern Ireland, Canada, Australia, South Korea, Israel and New Zealand.
+You only need the second step.

 Responsibilities for the EU Blue Card in Munich